vitorgalvao/alfred-workflows/WatchList/README.md

 An item will not be marked as watched if we can access the player’s CLI and it exits with a failure exit code.

 `wlu` shows the list of watched items.
 The limit of recent items in this list is controlled by the `maximum_watched` Workflow Environment Variable.
 Action an item to mark it as unwatched.
 Note that in the case of files it does not recover them from the trash, as there is no reliable way to do so on macOS — that step you need to do yourself.
 If the item has a URL origin (you’ll see it in the subtitle) add ⌘ to open the URL in your default browser or ⌥ to copy it to the clipboard.
+If the item has an origin URL, ⇧ or ⌘Y shows a quicklook preview.

 ![](https://i.imgur.com/XK0W6Wj.png)